Revolutions in

 Later, as triple changes per string were possible, the Universal evolved, wherein one physical neck of 12 strings merged the E9 and B6 tunings to provide the functionality of both standard tunings (Maurice Anderson and Bill Keith were proponents of the Universal.).
 Nevertheless, many players continue to play double-neck guitars.

-Though the design has improved most limitations (weight, mechanical complexity, difficulty in modifying and maintaining the instrument, etc.) have remained.
+Though the design of modern PSGs has improved some limitations, the instrument’s weight, mechanical complexity, difficulty in modifications and maintenance have remained.

 Several years ago, Frank Carter, builder of the innovative Infinity Pedal Steel Guitar said, "Mechanically, the pedal steel guitar has gone as far as it can go."

 • Revolution 5: the OnePSG.
 Read about : the "Fly By Wire” design of the OnePSG.
-This design change is not revolutionary in the mechanical/electronic sense as much as it is for the what those changes bring: new ways to approach the Pedal Steel Guitar musically.
+This design is not as revolutionary in the mechanical/electronic sense as it is for the what the design brings: new ways to approach the Pedal Steel Guitar musically.

 Introduction to the OnePSG Prototype